clodbe0/MDEF22/docs/temr1/02-Atlas of Weak Signals.md

 # Atlas of Weak Signals

 Atlas of weak signals seminar: at the beginning of the week I had no idea what these days would have brought me.
-During this week I started to navigate topics and areas of opportunity of design that I am interested to.
+During this week I started to navigate topics and areas of opportunity of design that I am interested in.
 Thanks to the card game and to the dialogue with other people, we explored every possible emerging scenario of any possible emerging future.
 Or at least this is how it felt to me.

 But what is a weak signal?
 It is an emerging trend or topic that has a potential to become huge.
 And it can speculate any possible future.